cmarjun1000/learning-git/README.md

 # git stash apply : alternative to git stash pop but you can apply your stash AND keep them stashed as well

 # Adding this line from github directly and not from local.
 Doing this to pull from github in Local

+# learning git revert HEAD.
+This basically adds another commit to the commit history and reverses whatever was committed in the previous commit